 ADVERSE EVENT MILD MODERATE SEVERE

-sutures which cross the bleeding area, ending with a knot at a dry part of the surface.
+at a dry point and insert continuous sutures which cross the bleeding area, ending with a knot at a dry part of the surface.
 Observe the client for at least one hour and re-inspect the dressing.
 Give the client the emergency contact details of the provider on call in case bleeding resumes.
 FOLLOW UP initially daily until the clinical team assesses client's progress as satisfactory.
-FOR DEVICE Management as above for surgery. penis that can result in penile engorgement and further bleeding.
+FOR DEVICE Management as above for surgery.
+Keep client supine to avoid hanging penis that can result in penile engorgement and further bleeding.
 If one or two re-explorations of the wound have failed to identify a distinct bleeding vessel but the bleeding continues, suspicion for a bleeding disorder should be high.
 In this case, further re-exploration is unlikely to benefit the patient and may worsen bleeding.
 The focus should be on correcting clotting deficiencies.
 ADVANCED MANAGEMENT IN BLEEDING DISORDERS For clients with likely bleeding disorders treated in high-level facilities: In those who respond well to factor VIII, continue infusions for 7 days to allow healing and prevent rebleeding.
 Re-exploration should be avoided if possible, but if necessary (e.g. to remove clots), pretreatment with appropriate clotting factors can help prevent bleeding.
 Consult hematology.
 Hematology consultation by phone may be sufficient and helpful, if not available in-house.

-FOR DEVICEManagement as above for surgery.
+Management as above for surgery.